DementiAnalytics/dementianalytics.github.io/README.md

 # DementiAnalytics.github.io

-Website to show what our team are doing, and our vision for the projects and goals.
+Website to show general information about our team's vision and goals.
+We also display the snap of the application we are working on.